Do you need to identify and develop leaders in your organisation? Not sure where to start? Why not start with yourself?

 Leaders with integrity are open, honest, lead by example and build trust and respect with their team and customers.
 They walk their talk, speak with wisdom and understanding and allow those around them to shine.
 They are humble.

 How do we develop these people into high performing leaders?
-I remember learning to ride a two-wheeler.
-I was out with my best friend and her dad at the local shopping centre car park practicing (the shops were shut), with him running behind holding the seat.
-I have a vivid memory of calling out “You can let go now, Mr Wilkins!”, then turning around to see him standing, watching, miles away.
-He had not been holding the seat for ages, I hadn’t noticed, and I WAS RIDING BY MYSELF!
+Do you remember learning to ride a two-wheeler?
+You’re out with your dad at the local tennis courts practicing, with him running behind holding the seat.
+Dad calls out, “You can let go now”, you turn around to see him standing, watching, miles away.
+He had not been holding the seat for ages, but you hadn’t noticed, and you WERE RIDING BY YOURSELF!

 Developing emerging leaders is a little like this.
 You support them for a little while until they can do it on their own.
 You are still there with them, but they are independent.